 If you or someone you know is facing drug paraphernalia charges, you should speak with an experienced criminal defense attorney before pleading guilty or entering into any sort of plea agreement.
-With skilled legal representation from Williams, Kratcoski & Can, an attorney with experience, legal knowledge, and familiarity with the court system may be able to have these charges reduced or dropped.
+With skilled legal representation from Williams, Kratcoski, Griffin & Can, LLC, an attorney with experience, legal knowledge, and familiarity with the court system may be able to have these charges reduced or dropped.

 Drug paraphernalia is described under Ohio Rev. Code Section 2925.14 as any equipment, product, or material of any kind that is used by the offender, intended by the offender for use, or designed for use, in propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body, a controlled substance.